ValveSoftware/Source-1-Games/README.md

 Source-1-Games
 ==============

 This is the README for the Source 1 based games.
-Source 1 based games include Team Fortress 2, Left4Dead2, and Counter-Strike: Source.
+Source 1 based games include Team Fortress 2, Left4Dead2, Day of Defeat: Source, and Counter-Strike: Source.

-Please use this repository to report bugs and feature requests for Team Fortress 2, Counter-Strike: Source, Left4Dead2, and the Source 1 Engine.
+Please use this repository to report bugs and feature requests for Team Fortress 2, Counter-Strike: Source, Day of Defeat: Source, Left4Dead2, and the Source 1 Engine.

 Conduct
 -------